At least 6 unaccounted for after 2 Alaska floatplanes go down, Coast Guard says

 Weather conditions included high overcast skies with 9 MPH winds out of the southeast.

-The service said 10 people on board the two planes were accounted for, but their conditions were not known.
 Coast Guard Petty Officer Jon-Paul Rios told The Associated Press one of the planes carried 11 people and the other plane carried five.
+He added that the 10 injured were from the first plane and the 11th person was among the missing.
+All five people on the second plane are also unaccounted for.

+A spokeswoman for PeaceHealth Ketchikan Medical Center told AP one patient is in critical condition, three are in good condition and the others are in fair condition.

 The Ketchikan Daily News reported injured passengers were being taken to a nearby lodge, where the local emergency medical services department was staging.